lpancescu/sig-cloud-instance-build/README.md

 # Build-Instance

+*This branch contains the necessary changes for building unofficial CentOS Vagrant images with the VirtualBox Guest Additions, using Packer.
+The intention is to follow the official kickstart files as close as possible; using a branch allows easy merging from the upstream repo.*

 This git repo contains kickstart files that define how the various CentOS Cloud Instances are built.
 These kickstarts are parsed withi `virt-install`.
 Every kickstart must be named in the following convention:

 ```